crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 ## Search the NCBI database for many SARS-Cov-2 genome sequences.

+Let's make sure you work in your home directory, so type:
+`cd`

+(you can obviously also choose to work in a different folder, but be aware that 1-2 lines of code below may need tweaking)

 We start with making sure conda is active.
 `conda activate $HOME/conda-env`

 Now we want to search not for a single sequence (or accession) but for all sequences of the SARS-CoV-2 virus.